krzyszsz/BinaryDependencyPropagator/README.md

 modification date should override the older dll-s with the same name.

 ## Usage:
+* Open the file BinaryDependencyPropagator\Program.cs.
-Modify the directory names in SearchCriteria property to match your project directories.
+* Modify the directory names in SearchCriteria property to match your project directories.
+* Build it.
-Run it every time after you build one of the projects of your application that you would like to propagate to the other parts of your project.
+* Run it every time after you build one of the projects of your application that you would like to propagate to the other parts of your project.

 ## WARNING: